fraplat/FractalPlatform/Projects/FractalPlatform.LearnDictionary/README.md

 - Learn words and mark them as learned
 - Statistic of learned words
 - Reset statistic of learned words
+- Generate prompted topic for speaking english lesson
+- Use AI to create new word using in a sentence related to personal life

 ## Project